API Usage

 The create method will create a new note, and trigger the email notification.

-Attachments are not available currently with the API
+Attachments are not available directly with the API

 Verb: POST

-- recipients (An array of email addresses you want to recieve notification of the note)
+Email address of a person you want to recieve notification of the note.
+Optional

-- hint (A password hint to be included with emails.
-Optional)
+A password hint to be included with emails.
+Optional

 Example Request JSON